nicrusso7/rex-gym/README.md

 [<img src="https://thingiverse-production-new.s3.amazonaws.com/assets/bf/af/74/db/83/complete_4.jpg">](https://www.thingiverse.com/thing:3445283)

-I've printed the components using a Creality Ender3 3D printer, with PLA and TPU+ (this last one just for the foot cover).
+I've printed the components using a Creality Ender3 3D printer, with PLA and TPU+.

-The idea is to extend the basic robot adding components like a 3 joints robotic arm on the top of the rack and a Lidar sensor.
+The idea is to extend the robot adding components like a robotic arm on the top of the rack and a LiDAR sensor.

 ## Simulation model
 Rex is a 12 joints robot with 3 motors (`Shoulder`, `Leg` and `Foot`) for each leg.
-The Rex `pose signal` (see ```rex_reactive_env.py```) sets the 12 motor angles that make Rex stands up.
+The `poses signals` (see ```/model/rex.py```) set the 12 motor angles and allow Rex to stand up.

-The robot model was imported in `pyBullet` creating an [URDF file](rex_gym/util/pybullet_data/assets/urdf/rex.urdf).
+The robot model is imported in `pyBullet` using an [URDF file](rex_gym/util/pybullet_data/assets/urdf/rex.urdf).

 ![rex bullet](rex_gym/util/images/rex.png)

 # Tasks
-This is the list of basic tasks I'd like to teach to Rex:
+This is the list of tasks this experiment will cover:

+1. Basic controls
+    1. Run/Walk straight on - forward/backward
+    2. Turn left/right on the spot
+    3. Stand up/Sit down
-1. Locomotion - Run/Walk
+    4. Steer - Run/Walk
+    5. Side swipe
-2. Stand up - Falling recovery
+2. Fall recovery
 3. Reach a specific point in a map
 5. Grab an object

-## Locomotion: Run
+## Basic Controls: Run
-This task is about let Rex learns how to run on a straight line.
+Goal: how to run straight on.
 ### Gym Environment
-There is a good number of papers on quadrupeds locomotion, most of them with sample code.
+There is a good number of papers on quadrupeds locomotion, some of them with sample code.
 Probably, the most complete collection of examples is the [Minitaur folder](https://github.com/bulletphysics/bullet3/tree/master/examples/pybullet/gym/pybullet_envs/minitaur) in the Bullet3 repository.
-For this task, I've edited the ```Minitaur Reactive Environment``` explained in the paper [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/pdf/1804.10332.pdf).
+For this task, the ```Minitaur Reactive Environment``` explained in the paper [Sim-to-Real: Learning Agile Locomotion For Quadruped Robots](https://arxiv.org/pdf/1804.10332.pdf) is a great example.

 #### Galloping gait - from scratch
-In this very first experiment, I let the system learn from scratch: giving the feedback component large output bounds `[−0.5,0.5]` radians.
+In this very first experiment, I let the system learn from scratch: giving the feedback component large output bounds `[−0.6,0.6]` radians.
-The `leg model` (see ```rex_reactive_env.py```) forces legs and foots movements (positive or negative direction, depending on the leg) influencing the learning score and time.
+The `leg model` (see ```galloping_env.py```) forces legs and foots movements (positive or negative direction, depending on the leg) influencing the learning score and time.
 In this first version, the `leg model` holds the Shoulder motors in the start position (0 degrees).

-As in the Minitaur example, I choose to use Proximal Policy Optimization (PPO).
+As in the Minitaur example, I'm using the Proximal Policy Optimization (PPO).

 ![](rex_gym/util/images/run.gif)